-Antibes, the best place to learn French in France
+Where’s the best place to study French in France?

 Once classes are over, there are so many activities to choose from: you can visit the Picasso museum or the old town, take a stroll along the coastal path to Cap d’Antibes, admire the yachts in Port Vauban, discover Fort Carré, and more.
 At the Centre International d’Antibes, a French-language school in the South of France, lessons for juniors are held on campus during the summer.
 Throughout the rest of the day, teenagers and children engage in sports and cultural activities, supervised by competent, energetic staff.

 What to say about the renowned world capital of cinema, which is famous for its Croisette promenade, street art, luxury hotels and red carpet?
 Ideally located around 7 km from Antibes and 30 km from Nice, Cannes is immediately appealing.
 After class, a visit to the town’s historical district, Le Suquet, is a must.
 While Cannes is a cosmopolitan city, don’t let that distract you from your language learning goals: when you’re with your friends or out and about, get into the habit of speaking only in French, not English!
 In summer, junior students will enjoy the fantastic city-centre setting of the Carnot campus and benefit from our teachers’ active approach to education.
 The city is excellently served by a city bus network as well as regional trains that link all of the towns and cities on the French Riviera, from Ventimiglia to Saint-Raphaël.
 Take advantage of your time in the city to visit the cinema.
 Watching the original version of a French film is a great exercise, and a way to share the French passion for cinema.